-The rumor was spreading in Italian telecom market about the incumbent telecom operator Telecom Italia’s planning to cut jobs in an attempt to survive in a highly competitive market.
+The rumor was spreading in the Italian telecom market about the incumbent telecom operator Telecom Italia’s planning to cut jobs in an attempt to survive in a highly competitive market.
 According to the rumor the operator was supposed to cut 15,000 jobs.
-Telecom Italia has been facing severe competition from the decision of the government to push Enel, the utility company to enter to the broadband market.
+Telecom Italia has been facing severe competition from the decision of the government to push Enel, the utility company to enter the broadband market.

 There were reports in the market that Enel’s plans could lead to job cuts of almost 30 percent of Telecom Italia’s workforce, and put it at risk of losing almost five million wholesale clients.

 the Italian government had given time and options for Telecom Italia to speed up broadband deployment in the country.
 It was reported from the market that the incumbent operator failed to respond positively to the expectations of the government authorities.
 Telecom Italia has so far chosen to pursue its own plans to develop a high-speed network in the country.